bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

             - containerPort: 80
     ```

 So how or where do we get these files?
 They can be created from scratch, but there are also tools that simplify the initial spec definition.
+This next section outlines some of the options when working with these files, also known as *Kubernetes Resource Manifest (KRM)* files.

 ## Working with Kubernetes

-> * See the [Kubernetes section](../1_kubernetes/index.md) for more details about our Kubernetes architecture.
+> * See the [Kubernetes section](../1_kubernetes/index.md) for more details about the LTC's Kubernetes architecture.

 Besides the image and the workload configuration files, you need a cluster to deploy to!
 An easy way to get started is to download and run a local Kubernetes distribution, but because Kubernetes is resource-intensive, it's generally not a good idea to keep it running continuously; start one up, use it, and then stop it to preserve battery!